Trump prepares to offer clemency to more than 100 people in his final hours in office

 So far, Trump has granted clemency to 94 people, including 49 he issued in the week before Christmas — mostly to friends and political allies.

-They have included a series of people who had been convicted in the special counsel investigation that dominated his first two years in office, including his former campaign chairman Paul Manafort and longtime confidante Roger Stone.
-Just before Thanksgiving, he also pardoned Michael Flynn, who had briefly served as Trump’s first national security adviser and was later accused of lying to the FBI during its investigation of Russian interference in Trump’s 2016 election win.
+They have included people who had been convicted in the special counsel investigation that dominated his first two years in office, including his former campaign chairman Paul Manafort and longtime confidant Roger Stone.
+Just before Thanksgiving, he pardoned Michael T. Flynn, who had briefly served as Trump’s first national security adviser and was later accused of lying to the FBI during its investigation of Russian interference in Trump’s 2016 election win.

-Other Trump pardons issued in the closing weeks of his time in office have gone to Charles Kushner, the father of his son-in-law Jared, as well as three former Republican members of Congress and four military contractors involved in the killing of unarmed civilians during the Iraq War.
+Other Trump pardons issued in the closing weeks of his time in office have gone to Charles Kushner — the father of his son-in-law — as well as three Republican former members of Congress and four military contractors involved in the killing of unarmed civilians during the Iraq War.

-There are approximately 14,000 people who have filed pending petitions for pardons and commutations.
+About 14,000 people have filed petitions for pardons and commutations.
 For years, criminal justice advocates have criticized Republican and Democratic administrations alike for backlogs that left thousands of rehabilitated people seeking mercy to languish in prison.

 Trump has moved especially slowly in acting on pending petitions.
 Rather than consult with the Justice Department’s pardon attorney for recommendations, he has routinely gone around the formal process and sought advice about pardons from a circle of friends, lobbyists and lawmakers.